Dr. David Morgan, Psychoanalyst

-Marilyn Kedwards is a group analyst and member of the IGA (International Group analysis).
+Marilyn Kedwards is a group analyst and member of the IGA (Institute of Group Analysis) .
 She says,

 “Human beings are social beings: we grow up in family groups, live and work in groups.
 Therefore, when these groups fail us, we can get into difficulty.
 As a result, group work has been found to be a dynamic and effective experience that enables us to make changes in our lives within a supportive context.

 Through working together, it offers group members an opportunity to understand themselves and to experience new ways of relating and of being in the world.”